-In August, 2018 Dr. Karissa Niehoff assumed the position of executive director of the National Federation of State High School Associations (NFHS).
-In 2010 she was named executive director of the Connecticut Association of Schools-Connecticut Interscholastic Athletic Conference.
-Previously, Niehoff served on the NFHS board, committees and task forces.
+In August 2018, Dr. Karissa Niehoff assumed the position of executive director of the National Federation of State High School Associations (NFHS).
+Previously she served as executive director of the Connecticut Association of Schools-Connecticut Interscholastic Athletic Conference.
+Niehoff also served on the NFHS board, committees and task forces.
 She is actively involved in advocacy and policy development for education-based programs and athletics alongside colleagues from multiple stakeholder groups.

 US Lacrosse Senior Manager of Officials Development

 US Lacrosse senior manager, officials development; responsible for the overall development, implementation and management of US Lacrosse’s national initiatives towards recruitment, retention, training and leadership programs for US Lacrosse men’s and women’s officials, serving youth, scholastic, collegiate and international games; current NCAAM lacrosse official; Officiating Development Alliance member.

 Officiated the NCAAW basketball tournament 20+ times; 1978 UCLA women’s basketball national championship team member and inducted in UCLA Athletic Hall of Fame; retired Los Angeles Police Department commanding officer; former NASO board member (2003-2007) and started a second term in 2017.
 She is the business owner of Phenix Salon Suites.